Even before laparoscopic surgery took off around 1990, several companies, backed by U.S. defense grants, were at work on robotic surgical systems.

-There’s another possible hero in 21st century medicine, though it’s far less sexy than a robotic surgeon: the beleaguered Affordable Care Act.
+There’s another possible hero in 21st century medicine: The Affordable Care Act (ACA).

 The law establishes a new compensation model, called Accountable Care Organizations, that rewards doctors and hospitals for good results.
 Part of that effort includes pushing Medicare-certified hospitals to publicize information on how their patients fare.
 Many hope that medical professional groups will follow suit.

-That information would let patients have more informed conversations about whether to undergo robotic surgery.
+That information would let patients have more informed conversations about whether to undergo robotic-assisted surgery.

 Accountable care is a radical shift from the status quo, in which doctors are paid based on the volume of care they provide.
-Few hospitals or doctors are sure exactly how it will work yet.
-But doctors are increasingly evaluating care in terms of value, defined as the quality of the medical outcome divided by the cost of treatment.
+Few hospitals are sure exactly how the new system will work.
+But those hospitals are increasingly evaluating care in terms of value, defined as the quality of the medical outcome divided by the cost of treatment.

-That approach will put the squeeze on high-cost procedures, like robotic surgery, that don’t demonstrate any big advantages over cheaper alternatives.
+That approach will put the squeeze on high-cost procedures, like robotic-assisted surgery, that don’t demonstrate any big advantages over cheaper alternatives.

-“If you do the same equation of outcome divided by cost, you’ve got to get a really better outcome to justify the cost, because the cost is immense,” said Michelassi of the American College of Surgeons.
+“If you do the same equation of outcome divided by cost, you’ve got to get a really better outcome to justify the cost, because the cost is immense,” said Michelassi.

 Of course, it’s also possible that technological innovation will prevail in the end.
-The da Vinci could get even shinier and more high-tech, or it could hit upon a new innovation that will deliver on its promises to send patients home sooner with better long-term results.
+The da Vinci technology could improve, or there could be a new innovation that will deliver on its promises to send patients home sooner with better long-term results.